wetube/bitcloud/README.md

 nodes, protecting privacy and guarantying quality of service (QoS).

-The easiest way to understand Bitcloud is thinking about it as a virtual storage device in your computer, like this:
+The easiest way to understand Bitcloud is thinking about it as a virtual storage device, whose content is in fact in Internet in a distributed fashion, like this:

 ![File Manager](img/bitcloud-fm.png)